SajayAntony/appservicedemo/README.md

-# AppService with ACR integration
+# App Service with ACR integration

 Azure Container Registry webhooks can be used to automatically update your application running on Azure App Services that run your container applications.